HZcohort/DiNetxify/README.md

 #### After one-step analysis:

-Through the one-step analysis, we obtained the results, which are displayed from left to right as follows: PheWAS analysis, comorbidity strength estimation, comorbidity network analysis, binomial test, and disease trajectory analysis.
+Through the **one-step analysis**, you can obtain the results, which are displayed from left to right as follows: PheWAS analysis, comorbidity strength estimation, comorbidity network analysis, binomial test, and disease trajectory analysis.
 There are some descriptions of each variable for each result.

 ```python
 # print the result to show some details of PheWAS analysis result